madzera/happytree/README.md

 to the Document Object Model (DOM) and provides an interface for manipulating these objects in various trees.

-In addition to the transformation process, the HappyTree API provides mechanisms to handle these objects within trees, as if these objects were tree nodes, all in an easy and intuitive way.
+In addition to the **Transformation Process**, the HappyTree API provides mechanisms to handle these objects within trees, as if these objects were tree nodes, all in an easy and intuitive way.

 ### What is your purpose?